-Where children require strategies beyond the usual scope of the school a separate risk assessment will be devised and this will be sent to the Local Authority.
+Where children require strategies beyond the usual scope of the school a separate risk assessment will be devised and this will be sent to the Trust and any appropriate stakeholders.
 E.g. if a child requires ground holds or holds not taught in the school.
 Any special needs pertaining to a child will be taken into account when compiling risk assessments and physical handling plans.